thirdweb-dev/typescript-sdk/docs/sdk.droperc721contract.createbatch.md

 ## DropErc721Contract.createBatch() method

-Create a batch of NFTs to be claimed in the future
+Create a batch of unique NFTs to be claimed in the future

 <b>Signature:</b>